ShadowPlague21/PodmanDeployToolkit/docs/INTERNAL_TECHNICAL_DOCUMENTATION.md

 - Runs on target deployment server
 - Loads container image from tarball
 - Installs Quadlet configuration
-- Sets up systemd user service
+- Sets up systemd user service using pure Quadlet workflow
 - Starts and verifies service operation

 ## Data Flow

 1. User runs `podman-deploy build <service-name>`
-2. `analyze_project.sh` creates metadata JSON
+2. `analyze_project.sh` creates metadata JSON (with enhanced detection)
-3. `generate_configs.sh` creates Dockerfile and .container file
+3. `generate_configs.sh` creates Dockerfile and .container file (with validation)
-4. Podman builds the image
+4. Podman builds the image with Git hash tagging
-5. Container stability is verified
+5. Container stability is verified with proper cleanup
-6. User chooses to save locally or ship to server
+6. User chooses to save locally or ship to server (with configurable port)
 7. If shipping, user is prompted for SSH port (defaults to 22)
-8. `ship_and_deploy.sh` packages and transfers files using specified port
+8. `ship_and_deploy.sh` packages and transfers files using specified port and unique image name
 9. Remote server runs `podman-deploy-remote` to complete deployment

 ## Security Considerations